jdefrance7/SeniorDesignProject/PX4/README.md

 ### Testing

-1. Plug a winglet device into the CAN bus connected to the PX4 device.
+1. Plug an AST-CAN485 winglet device into the CAN bus connected to the PX4 device.

 2. Power up the PX4 device and winglet device.